jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

   "props": {}
 }</script>

+The above uses a live version of the public suffix list, but I had to proxy it because the actual list doesn't use CORS.
+The irony.

+So `app.jakearchibald.com` and `other-app.jakearchibald.com` are part of the same site, but `app.glitch.me` and `other-app.glitch.me` are different sites.
+These cases are different because `glitch.me` is on the public suffix list whereas `jakearchibald.com` is not.
+This is 'correct', because different people 'own' the subdomains of `glitch.me`, whereas I own all the subdomains of `jakearchibald.com`.

 # Opening things up again

 Ok, so we've got these APIs like `<img>` that can access resources from other origins, but visibility into the response is limited (but not limited enough in hindsight), and we've got these more powerful APIs like cross-frame scripting and `XMLHttpRequest` which only work same-origin.